 That said, let’s not forget that Cartagena is in Colombia.
 This is a country that’s been ravaged by drug wars and violent crimes.
 It was considered pretty much a no-go as recently as the 1990s.
 There seems to be some of that lingering like a cloud over Cartagena today, as travel stats website Numbeo lists the city as “high” on the overall crime scale.

 The city has high homicide rates (about 22 in 100,000 of population) and high rates of robbery and theft.
 It hosts organized crime gangs on one end of the danger scale and is a hotbed of tourist scams at the other end.
-So, the overall message here is that yes, Cartagena is usually safe for travelers, but there are risks and it’s certainly not the safest place to go in the world.
+So, the overall message here is that yes, Cartagena is usually safe for travelers, but there are most certainly risks and it’s not the safest place to go in the world.

 Organized crime and gang violence in Cartagena